kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 ### Future Phases

 These phase aims to implement the `Pod` mode.
-After this phase is completed the full advantanges of user namespaces could be used in some cases (stateless workloads).
+After this phase is completed the full advantanges of user namespaces can be used in some cases (stateless workloads).

 There are some things that have to be studied with more detail for these